How to install and use Git on Windows

 git push origin master

 The example given in this merge conflict is a very basic example.
-When dealing with a file that has more than a few lines of text or has big sections of code conflicting dealing with a merge conflict can get a lot more confusing.
+When dealing with a file with more than a few lines of text or big sections of code, merge conflict can get a lot more confusing.
 To make it easier to deal with merge conflicts, you can use the command git mergetool to use a merge tool, such as WinMerge or another popular merge tool.

 Creating a Git branch

 Creating a branch allows you to create a duplicate of the master (trunk) and make several updates without affecting the master.
-For example, if you were developing a program and needed to work on fixing a bug that could take weeks or months to fix, you could create a branch of the master to work on fixes.
+For example, when developing a program if a big fix was need that could take weeks or months, a branch could be created for that fix.
 Once you've fixed the bug, you could merge your branch back into the master.

 To create a branch in your local repository, follow the steps below.

-- In the Git master directory, type the following command, where "<New Branch>" is where you would put the name of the new branch name.
+- In the Git master directory, type the following command, where "<New Branch>" is the name of the new branch name.
 For example, we could call the branch "examplebranch".

 git branch <New Branch>